joshb738/PyBer_Analysis/README.md

   <img src="Resources/PyBer_fare_summary.png" width=900"/>
 </p>

 - During the period of January 2019 - April 2019 the results for PyBer’s Total fares based on city types appear to follow the standard trend for PyBer data.
-Urban cities are producing the highest fare prices, Suburban cities following at mid fare range and Rural cities are producing the lowest fares.
+Urban cities are producing the highest fare prices, Suburban cities following at mid range fares and Rural cities are producing the lowest fares.

 ## Summary:
 Based on the results, PyBer may want to consider the following three recommendations to address the disparities among the city types.